google/yapf/README.rst

     The penalty of splitting the line around the ``&``, ``|``, and ``^`` operators.

+``SPLIT_PENALTY_COMPREHENSION``
+    The penalty for splitting a list comprehension or generator expression.

 ``SPLIT_PENALTY_EXCESS_CHARACTER``
     The penalty for characters over the column limit.